- 🥇

-The short answer is: Polymarket is not globally available, and the restriction list is broader than many users assume.
+The short answer is: Polymarket is not globally available, and the blocked or geo-restricted list is broader than many users assume.

-That matters because old blog posts, social posts, and forum answers often repeat outdated country-access claims.
-The safest approach is to start from Polymarket’s own geographic-restrictions documentation and assume availability can change.
+That matters because old blog posts, social posts, and forum answers often repeat outdated access claims.
+The safest approach is to start with Polymarket’s own geographic-restrictions documentation and assume availability can change.

-This guide explains how to think about Polymarket country access in 2026, which places are explicitly restricted, and what beginners should do before trying to fund a wallet or place a trade.
+This guide explains Polymarket country access in 2026, which places are explicitly restricted, what users usually mean by allowed or supported countries, and what beginners should do before funding a wallet or placing a trade.

 If your main question is US legality, read Are Prediction Markets Legal in the US?.
 If your question is the broader platform overview, read What Is Polymarket?.